BSE on MoS2: solvers

 • gnuplot (optional) for plotting some of the results

-You can also try generate and initialize this folder yourself by running the yambo-to-QE interface, but you need to be familiar with the concepts related to the SAVE folder and handling files with Yambo.
+It is assumed that you are familiar with the concepts related to the SAVE folder and handling files with Yambo.

 The SAVE directory contains: